epfl-ada/ada-2022-project-adagang/README.md

     *	What are the most sensitive categories of videos to negative content?
 * Is the use of negativity correlated to the success of a channel through time?
 * What are the best negative topics to use to maximize the success?
-* What are the most successful negative tags?
+* What are the most successful negative titles?

 ## Additional Datasets